Alternative Options For ADHD Treatment

 • Ginseng: Ginseng is often recognized as a Chinese herb that may reduce hyperactivity and inattentiveness.

-An emerging treatment for ADHD may be neurofeedback training, which typically uses electroencephalographic (EEG) biofeedback to help a person focus on specific tasks while monitoring brain wave patterns.
+An emerging therapy for ADHD may be neurofeedback training, which typically uses electroencephalographic (EEG) biofeedback to help a person focus on specific tasks while monitoring brain wave patterns.

-A comprehensive ADHD treatment plan often includes psychotherapy with a licensed therapist.
+A comprehensive ADHD plan often includes psychotherapy with a licensed therapist.
 While many people choose to attend therapy in person, some find that it’s more comfortable and convenient to connect with a therapist virtually.
 Whether you are an adult living with ADHD or have a child living with ADHD, therapy can prove to be beneficial.
+Through talk therapies like cognitive behavioral therapy, you can receive emotional support, build self-esteem, and develop useful coping strategies.
+You can also address comorbid mental health challenges, such as anxiety or depression.

 Thanks to online therapy platforms like BetterHelp, adults may connect with a licensed therapist online from the convenience of their own homes.
 With flexible appointment formats through phone, video call, or online chat, it can be simple to fit therapy into your busy schedule.